CloudLabs-Samples/EduLabs/Demo/azure/Challengelabdemo.md

 Using the Technician VM:

-Identify why CONTOSO\enduser1 is unable to authenticate
+Login to Client Identify why CONTOSO\enduser1 is unable to authenticate

 Verify the current status of the user account in Active Directory